Mistweaver Talent Builds

 The Isle of Misfit Talents

-There are 3 talents not mentioned above in any of the builds because they just aren’t very good in Mythic+ or Mythic Raids.
+There is only a single talent not mentioned above in any of the builds because they just aren’t very good in Mythic+ or Mythic Raids.
 Let’s shed some light on why:

 Chi Wave – The worst misfit, Chi Wave sadly lacks healing potential in every situation.
 It is also incredibly random and has little damage potential as well.
 It’s just a bad talent that isn’t good at anything and is outclassed by its competition in every way.